green-fox-academy/basic-spring-project/README.md

 ## Dependencies

-- Java Development Kit - JDK 11
+- Java Development Kit - JDK 11.0.6
-- Java Runtime Environment - JRE 11

 ## Steps

 - Copy a new repository on Github
 - Select `green-fox-academy/basic-spring-project` as the repository template or click the `Use this template` button at the top of the page